sasha-ajin/ng-browse-jobs/README.md

 # ng-browse-jobs

-Site for searching job for developers.This angular project was created as a homework at Plovdiv University
+The site for job search for developers.This Angular project was created as a homework at Plovdiv University

 # Installation